 - Created on the 31 October, 2017.

 Canine Coronavirus (CCV) can cause intestinal disease in dogs and is a member of the coronaviridae family.
 In most cases the infected dogs experience a complete recover and develop immunity to CCV.
 The virus invades and replicates in the villi of the small intestine, in majority of instances this can also make the cells more susceptible to infection by parvoviruses.
 Looking at clinical history, clinical sign and performing antigen detection are often carried out in the process of diagnosing CCV.
-This ELISA assay is designed to determine corona virus antibodies in blood or plasma samples, it is ALSO well known that majority of positive dogs are potential virus carriers and therefore will shed CCV.
+Following procedure is designed to determine corona virus antibodies in blood or plasma samples, it is also well known that majority of positive dogs are potential virus carriers and therefore will shed CCV.

-The standard range of CCV (canine coronavirus) IgM using this canine coronavirus (CCV) IgM ELISA kit is qualitative and quantitative.
+The standard range of IgM antibodies to CCV using current canine coronavirus IgM ELISA kit is qualitative and quantitative.
 Please contact us for the protocol insert for more details.

 - Isolation, tissue distribution and molecular characterization of two recombinant canine coronavirus strains.
 Vet Microbiol.
 (2011) 151 (3-4): 238-44.
 Ntafis V., et al.